mozilla/firefox-health-backend/README.md

 ### Redis

 If you want to test caching with Redis (there's caching with JS as a fallback) make sure to install Redis and set the REDIS_URL env to `redis://localhost:6379` before starting the server.

+## How the Nimbledroid data is fetched

+In order to fetch the data from Nimbledroid's APIs we need an API key, thus, we need to use this backend.
+In order to handle the inefficient APIs we store the data in Redis.

+This is how we fetch, store & serve the data:

+* We schedule a job every hour on Heroku
+* This job executes the [fetchNimbledroidData.js](https://github.com/mozilla/firefox-health-backend/blob/master/src/scripts/fetchNimbledroidData.js) script
+* If any of the profiles fetched are new we store them on Redis
+* When the frontend hits this backend we return data from our Redis storage

+This set up above is accomplished via the "firefox-health-backend" app on Heroku.

+These env variables are needed:

+* NIMBLEDROID_API_KEY
+* NIMBLEDROID_EMAIL

+The addons involved are:

+* Heroku Redis
+* Heroku Scheduler

+In order to report any issues with fetching the data we've also enabled the "Dead Man's snitch" (DMS) on Heroku.
+Ths add-on expects the Heroku scheduled job to consistently report a successful run.
+If DMS does not hear back from the script after a couple of hours it will send an email notifying few users.
+You can adjust who the recepients of the alerts are via the add-on on Heroku.

 ## Attributions